-- If the reaction to the second test is positive, it probably is a boosted reaction (due to TB infection that occurred a long time ago).
-This person may be offered treatment if not treated in the past - If the reaction to the second test is negative, the person is considered uninfected.
+- If the reaction to the second test is positive, it probably is a boosted reaction (due to TB infection that occurred a long time ago) - If the reaction to the second test is negative, the person is considered uninfected.
 In this person, a positive reaction to a skin test given later will probably be due to recent infection

 Two-step testing is often used for employees who will be required to have TB skin testing at frequent intervals.
-In particular, two-step testing is often used in health care facilities.
+In particular, two-step testing is often used in health care facilities or in other facilities where personnel may be at high risk for TB exposure.
 The procedure for two-step testing is shown in Figure 6.